 Create an All-Star profile on LinkedIn

-You might think of LinkedIn as just an “online resume site” or “the boring social networking site”, but now with over 259 million members in over 200 countries and territories it’s a heavyweight in the online networking scene.
+You might think of LinkedIn as just an “online resume site” or “the boring social networking site”, but now with over 575+ million members it’s a heavyweight in the online networking scene.

 Create an Attention-grabbing Header